-On the WATCH Dog Control Panel, locate the "INPUT SELECT" section.
-Select "BAL" for use with balanced cables, or "SINGLE" for use with single ended cables (See figure 5.1).
-In the same section of the Control Panel, locate the switch labeled "PROCES-SOR" and "LINE".
-Select the "PROCESSOR" input.
-(See figure 5.1) Locate on the Control Panel the switch label "HP IN" and "HP OUT."
-Select "HP OUT."
-Locate on the Control Panel the switch labeled "LP IN" and "LP OUT."
-Select "LP OUT."
-(See figure 5.2)
+On the WATCH Dog control panel, locate the switch labeled "BAL/SINGLE."
+Select "BAL" for use with balanced cables or "SINGLE" for use with single ended cables (See Figure 5).
+In the same section of the control panel, locate the switch

+labeled "PROCESSOR,"

+"REM,"and "LINE."
+Select the

+"PROCESSOR" input (See Figure

+5).
+On the control panel, locate

+the switch label "HP IN" and "HP

+OUT."
+Select "HP OUT" (See

+Figure 6).
+On the control panel,

+locate the switch labeled "LP IN"

+and "LP OUT."
+Select "LP OUT"

+(See Figure 7).

-Proceed to Section 6, Control Panel Setup and Final Tuning to continue the setup of your subwoofer.
+Proceed to Section 6, "Control Panel Setup and Final Tuning," to continue the setup of your subwoofer.